YinHK-gameDev/unity-learn/user interface/UI Toolkit/README.md

 > This creates a **custom Editor window** with two labels.
 You can open the Editor window from the menu (**Window** > **UI Toolkit** > **MyCustomEditor**).
 You can find the source files for it in the `Assets/Editor` folder.

+### Add UI controls to the window

+You can add UI controls into your window in the following ways:

+-  Use the UI Builder to visually add the UI controls
+-  Use an XML-like text file (**UXML**) to add the UI controls
+-  Use **C#** script to add the UI controls

 ### ref
 https://learn.unity.com/tutorial/ui-toolkit-first-steps